 Young people growing up now need to see and hear your message, if that message is of a life-guiding nature, because very few have yet to recognise the most important priorities in life, e.g.:

 - Technology’s latest craze

 - Fame and fast cars

 Already there are painful injuries from increased texting and neck issues with smartphone usage, along with vision and attention problems.
-Distraction is one of the most overlooked problems of today, with the resulting effects of accidents or the more long-term effects of inability to reach goals or be a good student.
+Distraction is one of the most overlooked problems of today, with the resulting effects of accidents or the more long-term effect of an inability to reach our goals and intentions.

 “We mustn’t let our dreams die in the daylight because we lose focus while responding to the world’s lame interests or false emergencies.”– Brendon Burchard, The Motivation Manifesto.

 Another focus of new books is nutrition and mindful eating.
-A client of mine is writing about eating with joy and overcoming the yo-yo dieting effect – important for overall health.
-Similarly, a doctor client of mine put together a simple healthy living and car maintenance tips book, and proceeded to give it away as an ebook.
+A client of mine wrote about eating with joy (Joyful Eating) and overcoming the yo-yo dieting effect – important for overall health.
+Similarly, a doctor client put together a simple healthy living and car maintenance tips book, and proceeded to give it away as an ebook.
 This act reflected his passion to give people a fair chance at being healthy and well-rounded.

 Better Book Distribution